PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 - Situation: The party confronts the [[Boromar Gang Campsite]].
 - Encounter: The gang members, including Garhorn and the remaining orcs, will react based on the party's approach.
-- Character Moments: They notice a small trial of oil leading to the campsite.
+- Character Moments: They notice a small trail of oil leading to the campsite.

 **Moment 2**